ManuGithubSteam/Surface3ProArch/README.md

 ### Build and install surface Kernel

-__NOTE: The 4.15 kernel in the arch repso seems to support most stuff right now, maybe not needed anymore...__
+__NOTE: The 4.15 kernel in the arch repo seems to support most stuff right now, maybe not needed anymore...__

 `yaourt -S linux-surfacepro3-git`